 Finding a lost funeral plan after death is not straightforward.
 Much better to get the ducks in a row earlier, as actions you take after death just could invalidate an otherwise perfectly good plan.
-But if you are looking at this, it is probably too late.
+But if you are looking at this, it is could be too late.
+There is a downloadable PDF version of this guide at the foot of the page on how to trace a funeral plan..

 Here is what to do to find details of that elusive lost funeral plan, ideally in advance:

-- Obviously, check through the paperwork for a funeral plan (or more likely for older people, an insurance policy).
+- If you have immediate access, check through the paperwork for a funeral plan (or more likely for older people, an insurance policy).

-- Check bank statements for payments to funeral plan or insurance companies.
+- If immediately available, check bank statements for payments to funeral plan or insurance companies.
 For funeral plans, payment may have been in one go, many years ago.
 For insurance policies, the older type pre-regulation policies may have been made paid up with a value, so payments could have stopped decades ago.
-For the awful post regulation policies often with no cash value, a policy may well be valueless if it is a non-profit whole of life, and a few missed payments mean everything is lost.
+For the awful post-regulation policies often with no cash value, a policy may well be valueless if it is a non-profit whole of life, and a few missed payments mean everything is lost.
 But still worth asking.

-- For lost funeral plans, the only central point to check is the Funeral Planning Authority, but not all funeral plan companies are members.
-However, you could cross check against their members and the list of companies we review.
+- To find funeral plans, the only central point to check is the Funeral Planning Authority, but not all funeral plan companies are members.
+However, you could cross-check against their members and the list of companies we review.
+They are the main port of call to find funeral plans which are “prepaid” – but they could still have been paid in instalments.

-- If that fails, you can check for lost insurance policies (etc) on the Unclaimed Assets Register https://www.uar.co.uk/ or ring 0333 000 0182 – you may even turn up some other assets!
-The biggest seller of Over 50’s Plans is Axa Sun Life on 0800 008 6060 though there are dozens of others as over 500,000 a year take out these insurances.
-See our review.
+- Also at the same time, check for lost insurance policies (etc) on the Unclaimed Assets Register https://www.uar.co.uk/ or ring 0333 000 0182 – you may even turn up some other assets!
+The biggest seller of Over 50’s Plans is Axa Sun Life on 0800 008 6060 though there are dozens of others as over 500,000 a year take out these insurances (why, we do not know: See our review.)
+They will trace a plan if it is an insurance one.

 How to avoid having a lost Funeral Plan: